-For more information on these and other favorite hikes, stop by The Highlands Welcome Center at 108 Main Street, call 828-526-2112 or visit highlandschamber.org.
+For more information on these and other area hikes, stop by The Highlands Welcome Center at 108 Main Street, call 828-526-2112 or visithighlandsnc.com.

-BARTRAM TRAIL - OSAGE OVERLOOK
+BARTRAM TRAIL - OSAGE OVERLOOK - Difficult 5.5 miles from downtown Highlands

 Named after the distinguished naturalist, Bartram Trail runs more than 100 miles from Oconee State Park in South Carolina through Georgia and North Carolina to the Great Smoky Mountains.
 This long-distance trail is marked with yellow blazes.
 The two-mile segment from the Osage Mountain trail head is a difficult hike, due to an elevation gain of 1,100 feet.
 The reward is views of Blue Valley and Tessentee Valley from the top of Scaly Mountain.